 Oatmeal contains a fiber compound called Beta-glucan that, according to studies, is very good for those who suffer from high cholesterol.
 Eating it during breakfast can help keep that cholesterol be where it needs to be.

 Oatmeal also has antioxidant properties that help fight the free radicals that come from bad cholesterol.
 This aspect is truly important and plays a vital role in preventing cardiovascular diseases.

 The beta-glucan in oatmeal is also the immune system’s best weapon against viruses and infection-causing bacteria.
 Eating it every day can help strengthen your immune system and protect your body against these harmful pathogens.

 It helps treat diabetes

 This is one of the more specific health benefits of oatmeal, but it can help people with type 2 diabetes.
 Its soluble fiber can help people with this condition since it stimulates starch digestion and regulates blood sugar levels, especially after eating meals.

 It improves digestion

-The fact that oatmeal helps digestion means it also helps prevent problems such as constipation.
-Soluble fiber also helps reduce stomach acid and bile as well as its toxic capacity.
+The fact that oatmeal helps digestion means it also helps prevent problems like constipation.
+Soluble fiber also helps reduce stomach acid and bile and their toxic capacity.

-One of the many reasons it is recommended to eat oatmeal for breakfast every day is that it makes you feel full longer which gets rid of that feeling that you need to eat all the time.
-This feeling comes from its complex carbohydrates which can also be called slow-absorbing carbohydrates.
+One of the many reasons it’s good to eat oatmeal for breakfast every day is that it makes you feel full for longer.
+That means it can help get rid of the feeling that you need to eat all the time.
+It makes you feel fuller because of its complex carbohydrates, also known as slow-absorbing carbohydrates.

-Oatmeal has lignans and phytoestrogens which are two essential ingredients that help prevent hormone-related cancers.
-This is why it is highly recommended that women who are about at the age of menopause eat oatmeal, since studies have found this to play an important role in reducing the risk of breast cancer.
+Oatmeal has lignans and phytoestrogens, two essential nutrients that help prevent hormone-related cancers.
+This is why it’s good for women who are about at the age of menopause to eat oatmeal.
+It’s not 100% certain, but some studies have found that the ingredients in oatmeal help reduce the risk of breast cancer.